Prathmesh2498/Simplii/README.md

 - [x] Implemented Sub-tasks feature
 - [x] Added Delete operation in backend for delete button
 - [x] Fixed tasks tables: mapped with correct values
-- [x] Added common errors in the helpful_resources folder for quick debugging.
+- [x] Added common errors in the helpful_resources folder for quick debugging and added a file with dummy data insert queries to get DB setup.

 ### Future Enhancements: